If you are in need of immediate assistance, call 911 or GW Emergency Services.

 Call GWPD at 202-994-6111 to file a report.

 A GWPD officer will meet with you and ask you for details about what happened.
-You can request that a member of the Sexual Response & Consultative (SARC) team or The Office of Advocacy and Support be present during the conversation for support.
+You can request that a member of The Office of Advocacy and Support be present during the conversation for support.

 A report filed with GWPD will not automatically start an investigation.
 Your report will first be reviewed by the Victim Services Specialist or the Title IX Coordinator and and then you will be contacted by them to discuss your options.